shubham7saxena/RiteekS.github.io/_posts/2018-03-03-Complete-Journey-with-GoRoutines.md

 GoRoutines are mainly related to the concurrency model in Golang.
 Whenever we want things to be done concurrently we use goroutines.
 Wait.
 What is concurrency?
-In very simple words, concurrency means dealing with a lot of things at once(does need to be at the same time).
+In very simple words, concurrency means dealing with a lot of things at once(does not need to be at the same time).
 For example, I am typing and I am thirsty then I will stop typing then drink water and then start typing again.
 Here I am dealing with two jobs(typing and drinking water) by some time slice which is said to be concurrent jobs.

 ## Overview